abmohan/js-fp-intro/README.md

 * Other examples of programming paradigms:

-  * object-oriented: groups code together with the state it modifies (e.g. all methods relating to a car's functionality are grouped with the properties of the car)
+  * object-oriented: code is grouped together with the state it modifies (e.g. all methods relating to a car's functionality are grouped with the properties of the car)
   * imperative: describe what the computer should do (like a recipe - first do this, then do that)
   * declarative: describe what should happen, and let the compiler figure out how to do it (e.g. SQL: `select * from orders where order_type in ("EQUITY", "FIXED_INCOME")`)